-New braces can make your child’s teeth hurt.
-Wondering what to feed your kid while her mouth is sensitive?
-Here are 30 healthy foods for braces.
+New braces can make your child’s teeth hurt!
+Wondering what to feed your kid while their mouth is sensitive?
+Here are healthy meals and snacks for braces.

 Healthy Foods for Kids With Braces